PERRY COUNTY

 Duncannon (PRR) - The building was commissioned in 1900 and completed in 1902.
 Blue Ridge Communications, a cable company, purchased the building in 2005.
 After totally remodeling the building and trying to keep it as original as possible, but still making it functional, the building had a grand re-opening in 2009.

-Loysville (N&SV) - Part of Kreider's Mill.
-Is this the same station as pictured here?
+Loysville (N&SV) - Building is part of Kreider's Mill.

 New Germantown (N&SV) - Station is now used by Toboyne Township for storage.
 Had been modified in the 1930s to accomodate a bus garage.